w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 Once the locale has been determined, it is usually a good idea to store the result for future use (including for offline interactions, such as push notifications).

-The simplest use case is a site or service that does not persist the user's information between sessions, has no offline experience, and does not maintain a user profile.
+The simplest use case is a site or service that does not preserve the user's information between sessions, has no offline experience, and does not maintain a user profile.
 Such a site might need to negotiate the locale with every request.